vuiseng9/vs-bashutil/README.md

 .
 .
 ```
+2. list conda environments
 ```bash
 $ ls-conda-env
 # conda environments:
 #
 base                  *  /home/vuiseng9/miniforge3
 ```
+3. `host_vars.sh` employs bash array to map often-use directory to variable and define function to ease going to these paths

 ### TODOs
 - [ ] Unit test with [bats](https://github.com/bats-core/bats-core)
+- [ ] how to show description/example of a function